Second Free F1 Practice Results 2020 British GP (FP2)

 Race Track: Silverstone

-Half way the session was red flagged after Alex Albon lost control of the RB15 in Stowe.
-He rear step out in the middle of the corner with a speed around 250 km/h, The Thai driver did try to correct the oversteering Red Bull, but wasn't fast enough.
-He ended up hitting the barrier and destroyed the complete left side of the car, including the rear and front wing.
-Up till this moment Lance Stroll already had driven the quickest lap time in the 'pink Mercedes' with a 1:27.274.
+After 20 minutes it was Lewis Hamilton who was the first of the weekend to clock a lap time below 1:27 min.
+He did a lap in 1:26.568 min.
+Ten minutes later Max Verstappen went out to get a lap time on the leaderboard.
+He was 0.7s slower, while Valtteri Bottas took over the top of the leaderboard, being 0.042s quicker.

-At the end of the session rookie Nicholas Latifi also spun off at Stove in a similar way as Albon did.
-The Canadian driver did a better job in keeping his Williams in one piece and could drive back to the pits.
+15 minutes before the end of the session Albon could at last start his session.

-The fastest FP2 lap of last year was a 1:26.732 min, clocked with the Mercedes W10 on soft tyres and Valtteri Bottas behind the wheel.
+The fastest FP3 lap of last year was a 1:25.905 clocked with the Ferrari SF71H on soft tyres and Charles Leclerc behind the wheel.

 |Pos